abursavich/fenwick/README.md

 	}
 	// Make a single pass over the values from left to right.
 	// Use one Tree to track which values have been seen.
-	// Use a second Tree to track how many seen values make a
+	// Use a second Tree to track the number of valid pairs by
-	// valid pair with the current value.
-Use a third Tree to
-	// determine how many pairs make a valid triplet with the
+	// querying the first Tree for seen values less than the
 	// current value.
+Use a third Tree to track the number of
+	// valid triples by querying the second Tree for pairs of
-	k := len(u) - 1
+	// values lower than the current value. k := len(u) - 1
 	seen := fenwick.NewTree(0, k)
 	pair := fenwick.NewTree(0, k)